 - What is happening here is that someone is selling these display cartridges as if they are real games.
 This could be intentional or accidental.
 They appear to be genuine game cartridges, but the "KYOTO" label on the back is a key indicator that the game is counterfeit.

-- When examining this Breath of the Wild Cartridge. (below) – You’ll notice the model #number on the front bottom of the game.
+- When examining this Breath of the Wild Cartridge. (below) –- You’ll notice the model #number on the front bottom of the game.
 [LA-H-AAAAA-JPG]

 - On the back of the cartridge, the model number needs to be identical to the one on the front.
 On the back cartridge, the model number starts with [KYOTO] rather than [AAAAA].
-This is also a very similar method you can use on How to tell if a DS Game is fake or real.

-Step 4: Licking the Cartridge
+Step 4: Lick the Cartridge

 - Yes, you read that correctly, lick the cartridge and see if it tastes bitter.